 Once the renewed COI arrives, it has to be verified as accurate, and the data it contains must be manually reentered into Excel or Procore.
 Remember the 4,000-policy situation in the example above?
 That’s a lot of data entry, which means plenty of opportunities for error.

 Does this sound familiar?
 You’re looking at your subcontractors’ information in Excel and realize one subcontractor’s insurance coverage has expired, and your company is now technically noncompliant.
 Cue the panic and scrambling to get the insurance up to date.
-Here’s the bottom line: Excel is not a proactive solution for staying ahead of risk and maintaining compliance.
+Here’s the bottom line: Excel is not a proactive solution for staying ahead of construction risk and maintaining compliance.
 It’s reactive, not proactive.

 How COI-Tracking Software Empowers Construction Teams

-As the project or compliance manager or contract administrator, you are responsible for every aspect of a project, including budgets, scheduling, contract agreements, and risk management.
-To save you time and headaches — and better protect your company from construction risk and the associated costs — you can rely on COI-tracking software like billy.
+As the project or compliance manager or contract administrator, you are responsible for every aspect of a project, including budgets, scheduling, contract agreements, and construction risk management.
+To save you time and headaches — and better protect your company from construction risk and the associated costs — you can rely on COI-tracking software like Billy.

-With billy, all COI information is stored in one place and is easily accessible via mobile phone, laptop, or any other device that accesses the internet.
+With Billy, all COI information is stored in one place and is easily accessible via mobile phone, laptop, or any other device that accesses the internet.
 That means anyone on your team can quickly get a risk health check on projects no matter where you all are, and you can manage all certification-related activities — including communication with subcontractors — from a single point.
-Moreover, billy eliminates the need for manual data entry (and the opportunities for error that go along with it) so you can spend more time on the important stuff: scheduling and budget.
+Moreover, Billy eliminates the need for manual data entry (and the opportunities for error that go along with it) so you can spend more time on the important stuff: scheduling and budget.

-As you consider whether billy’s COI-tracking software or service is right for your company, ask yourself the following questions:
+As you consider whether Billy’s COI-tracking software or service is right for your company, ask yourself the following questions:

-- Do I and the other team members responsible for verifying certificates understand all the important insurance language and terminology?
+• Do I and the other team members responsible for verifying certificates understand all the important insurance language and terminology?

-- Do we always receive renewal notifications at least 30 days prior to certificate expiration dates?
+• Do we always receive renewal notifications at least 30 days prior to certificate expiration dates?

-- How many subcontractors working on current projects have at least one expired policy?
+• How many subcontractors working on current projects have at least one expired policy?

-- How often do we achieve 100% compliance on construction projects?
+• How often do we achieve 100% compliance on construction projects?